|

 this action and to enter a new judgment consistent with the views stated

-FN34 The superior court should
+in this opinion.
+[FN34] FN34 The superior court should

 determine whether plaintiffs are entitled to attorney fees under Code